Design a system to generate a Unique ID

 UUID Generation service using database auto-sequence

-A single database is not fault-tolerant therefore we can have two standalone databases as below.
+A single database is not fault-tolerant therefore we can have two standalone databases to improve it.

 - The first database will generate the odd sequence.